At the Olympic Winter Games PyeongChang 2018, they brought the Olympic values to life through art. A first!

 Jean Blaise Evequoz, born in Sion (SUI), is a Swiss fencer and an artist.
 He won a bronze medal in fencing in the 1976 Olympic Games.
 He is a professional artist exhibiting all around the world.
 With the athlete, Al Oerter, he is one of the initiators of the Art of Olympians Association (AOTO), which brings together former Olympic athletes converted to art.

-For Roald Bradstock, the instigator of this project, "this collaborative Olympic project will focus on and celebrate the Olympic athlete, giving Olympians an opportunity to show their creative side, discuss Olympic values and ideals, and work together to show unity, community and friendship.
+For Roald Bradstock, the instigator of this project, "this collaborative Olympic project focuses on and celebrates the Olympic athlete, giving Olympians an opportunity to show their creative side, discuss Olympic values and ideals, and work together to show unity, community and friendship.
 This project is about combining the universal languages of sport and art – a project about Olympians, created by Olympians for Olympians."

 Inviting artists to the Games